wishtag/oras-autofisher/README.md

 ### Bottom Screen
 **Step 1.** Take a screenshot of your whole screen.
 **Step 2.** Pick any pixel to focus on in the bottom screen of the 3DS.
 **Step 3.** Repeat the steps you did for bubble and too slow.
 At this point, you already know where to save the values, make sure you save the color, though.
-The color should just be solid black, but depenning on your display settings, it could be slightly different so that's why you're saving it.
+The color should just be solid black, but depending on your display settings, it could be slightly different so that's why you're saving it.
 ## Settings
 We've already been exploring the settings quite a bit but there's still more to do.
 The names of the settings are self explanatory so I'm sure you can figure it out yourself.
 The one part I will address though is the `"encounter_names"` setting.
 The order of the names should be the same order as they are in the `encounters` folder.
 So if Staryu is my `encounter1.png` then Staryu will be the first name in `"encounter_names"`.
 # Usage